pock/pock/README.md

 ## macOS Catalina (10.15)
 If you are on macOS Catalina (10.15), please click [here](https://pock.dev/docs/catalina.html) and read carefully the suggestions to have a flawless experience.

+## Why can't I open an issue/pull request?
+I’m currently migrating all default widgets to make **Pock** independent from them.
+At the end of the process, each widget will have its _dedicated repo_, where you'll be able to open new PRs.
+I hope to publish the new sources soon alongside **PockKit**.

+The PRs that are currently opened will be merged manually in the dedicated widget repository

+**Thanks for your patience!**

 ## Thank you!